meuniv/novaworld/source/requirement4.rst

 	  :align: center
 	  :alt: alternate text

-	  10 most popular languages in 2019 and the change in popularity compare to the previous year.
+	  10 most popular languages in 2019 and the change in popularity compared to the previous year.
 The rating is called *The Tiobe Index*: it  works like market share; the percentage is the amount of “market share” a language holds, according to `stackify.com <https://stackify.com/popular-programming-languages-2018/?utm_source=codecademyblog>`__.

 .. attention:: Once you have completed this requirement, make sure you document it in your worksheet!